HDFC Bank addresses report on MD & CEO Sashidhar Jagdishan extension - BusinessToday

 The report further suggested that the bank board had already persuaded Jagdishan to continue in the role, saying the Reserve Bank of India (RBI) too was keen on his continuation

-The comments came after part-time Chairman and Independent Director, Atanu Chakraborty, resigned and Keki Mistry was offered the role on an interim basis with effect from March 19, 2026, for three months.
+The comments came as Keki Mistry replaced Atanu Chakraborty, who resigned as part-time Chairman and Independent Director.
+Mistry assumed the role with effect from March 19, 2026, for three months.

 Earlier today, HDFC Bank said Chakraborty's resignation was not due to any regulatory issues and that there are no material matter or specific issues seen regarding bank operations.
 After hitting a low of Rs 772, HDFC Bank shares eventually closed at Rs 799.70, down 5.13 per cent.